-Pier and Beam Foundation are also called as post and beam foundation, commonly used in the areas where water (flooding) is a potential hazard and soil have a significant clay content are likely to swell (when wet) and shrink (when dry).
+Pier and Beam Foundation are commonly used in the areas where water (flooding) is a potential hazard and soil have a significant clay content are likely to swell (when wet) and shrink (when dry), it is also called as post and beam foundation.

 As the name indicates, it comprised of: